Becoming a Dental Assistant in Arlington, Texas

 - Dallas County Community College District.
 This college system offers dental assisting programs at three campuses, each within a 30-minute drive from Arlington.
 The rigorous program includes radiology training so that graduates can earn their Texas RDA upon completion of their coursework.

 Dental assistants in the Dallas-Fort Worth-Arlington area earned a mean annual income of $37,700 in 2017, according to the Bureau of Labor Statistics (BLS).
 This income is generally strong compared to that of dental assistants in other areas of the state.
 With 9,220 dental assistants employed in the area in that same year, the field is expected to grow even more.
 Learn more about dental assisting in Texas here.

 Working as a Dental Assistant in Arlington, Texas

 As a dental assistant, it’s a good time to live in Arlington.
 Since 2000, the city’s population has increased by 45 percent.
 And an increasing population suggests an increase in need for dental assistants.
-With its situation between the large cities of Forth Worth and Dallas, Arlington offers a vast number of job and training opportunities.
+With its situation between the large cities of Fort Worth and Dallas, Arlington offers a vast number of job and training opportunities.